-Sites have been classified by Soil Regolith Stability Classes (Murphy et al. 1998) at desktop level to be ground-truthed at baseline.
+Sites have been classified by Soil Regolith Stability Classes (Murphy et al. 1998) at desktop level

 Soil regolith stability is a measure of geology, landform and soil characters.
 It is a useful predictor of how likely a soil is to cause turbidity in surface waters and long-distance sedimentation down the catchment, if the soil is disturbed.
 This knowledge will help to aid the setting of thresholds that are appropriate for each site.